 In addition to the system-provided Init Actions, you may define your own custom Init Actions if you need customized logic to initialize the application screen.
 For example, you may have a requirement to custom build the URL before you open the browser, applying some business logic.
 You can compose this logic in any regular Action and just mark it as Init Action.

-You can configure an Action as "Init" Action under the "Applicability" tab of the Action entity.
+You can configure an Action as an "Init" Action as follows:

 Most commonly, Init Actions are general purpose and used across different applications.
 So, you could mark the Destination Context as "unspecified".
 Refer to this article for help on setting the Destination context.

 If you are building custom init Actions, in addition to the business logic, you need to include a statement to initialize necessary drivers and invoke the application in your logic.
 Here are the commands you can use:

 - Terminal emulator: Open Terminal Emulator Session

 Note that a Scenario may include multiple Init steps if the flow requires so.
 Typically when you are building an end-to-end test case going across multiple applications, you will need to insert Init steps for each of the applications at appropriate points in the flow.